 Franchise Tax Board: https://www.ftb.ca.gov/help/scams/identity-theft.html

-Unless you have suffered a financial loss and a police report is required for insurance purposes, report all Internet Crimes or suspected scams to the Internet Crime Complaint Center. www.IC3.gov.
+You may also report internet crimes or suspected scams to the Internet Crime Complaint Center.
 The IC3 is a partnership between the Federal Bureau of Investigation, National White Collar Crime Center and the Bureau of Justice Assistance, which provides a central referral mechanism for complaints involving Internet related crimes.

 OTHER RESOURCES: